sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 Both options introduce additional complexity, and the working group currently doesn't see it as a good tradeoff.

 **Real-life cases**.
 In practice, bamboo-structures rarely appear as an intentionally designed part of the project.
-However, they do appear more or less frequently during the evolution of the project.
+However, they do appear more or less frequently during the evolution.

-As the simplest example, consider the migration from K/JVM-only project to a KMP project.
-As one of the very steps, one might want to create a project with only one target, and start moving the code from `jvmMain` to `commonMain`.
+As the simplest example, consider the migration from K/JVM-only module to a KMP module.
+As one of the very steps, one might want to create a module with only one target, and start moving the code from `jvmMain` to `commonMain`.
 At this point, `commonMain` will be a single-target fragment with only `{ jvm }`-attribute:
 ```mermaid
 graph BT;